 4. Include a call-to-action on your homepage

-If you’re excited about your rewards program, show it!
-Adding an announcement on the front page of your website is a great way to draw attention to your program and get customers interested in learning more about rewards.
+CTAs (call-to-actions) are powerful when you place them effectively on your website.
+Adding an announcement on the front page of your website is a great way to draw attention to your rewards program and get customers interested in learning more about rewards and sign-up.

 You can make your announcement even more effective by using it to highlight the best parts of your program.
 Whether it’s the incentive they’ll receive for signing up or the other rewards you’re offering, use your program’s most valuable assets to catch your customers’ attention and get them excited to join.
 You should also make sure that your call to action is clear, so customers know exactly what they should be doing next in order to join your rewards program.